scripting/feedBase/readme.md

 3. subscriptions

-The relationship we manage: user subscribes to a feed.
+The relationships we manage: users subscribe to feeds.

 A user can enter subscriptions in two ways.